Skip to main content

 Resources available for veterans and their families include:

-• Suicide Prevention Coordinator available at each VA medical center who provides veterans with the counseling and services they require.
-As appropriate, callers to the Veterans Crisis Line are referred to their local coordinator.
+• Suicide Prevention Coordinator, available at each VA medical center, who provides veterans with counseling and other services; as appropriate, callers to the Veterans Crisis Line are referred to their local coordinator

-• Coaching Into Care is a national telephone service for family members and friends seeking care or services for a veteran.
-Licensed psychologists and social workers help each caller find appropriate services at a local VA facility or elsewhere in the community.
+• Coaching Into Care, a national telephone service to educate, support, and empower family members and friends seeking care or services for a veteran (call 888-823-7458)

-• inTransition, a free, confidential program offering coaching the specialized assistance over the phone for active-duty service members, Guard and Reserve members, and veterans who need access to mental health care
+• inTransition, a free, confidential program offering coaching and specialized assistance over the phone for active-duty service members, Guard and Reserve members, and veterans who need access to mental health care

 • Make the Connection, an online resource that connects veterans, family members, friends, and other supports with information and solutions to issues affecting their lives